Kansas vs Arkansas Players to Watch - Second Round

 Arkansas Players to Watch

-Black is the Razorbacks' top assist man (4.1 per game), and he delivers 12.8 points and 5.1 rebounds.
+Black is No. 1 on the Razorbacks in assists (4.1 per game), and produces 12.8 points and 5.1 rebounds.
+He also posts 2 steals and 0.6 blocked shots.

-Council is averaging team highs in points (16 per game) and assists (2.2).
-And he is producing 3.6 rebounds, making 44.3% of his shots from the floor.
+Council is the Razorbacks' top scorer (16 points per game) and assist man (2.2), and posts 3.6 rebounds.

-Davonte Davis gives the Razorbacks 10.7 points, 4.3 rebounds and 2.6 assists per game.
-He also delivers 1.5 steals and 0.1 blocked shots.
+Davonte Davis is putting up 10.7 points, 4.3 rebounds and 2.6 assists per game, making 41.7% of his shots from the field and 34.9% from beyond the arc, with 1.4 triples per contest.

-Makhi Mitchell leads the Razorbacks in rebounding (5.6 per game), and averages 7.2 points and 1.1 assists.
-He also puts up 0.8 steals and 1.4 blocked shots.
+Makhi Mitchell is the Razorbacks' top rebounder (5.6 per game), and he averages 7.2 points and 1.1 assists.

-The Razorbacks get 7.1 points, 4.1 rebounds and 1 assists per game from Jordan Walsh.
+Jordan Walsh gets the Razorbacks 7.1 points, 4.1 rebounds and 1 assists per game.
+He also averages 1.1 steals and 0.5 blocked shots.

 Kansas Top Performers (Last 10 Games)